gavro081/izberi_izboren/backend/subjects/management/README.md

 - `participants.json` - array listing all courses with their number of participants.
 - `prerequisites.json` - array of subject prerequisites (as strings).
 - `professors.json` - array of all subjects with their respective professors and assistants.
+- `subject_details.json` - JSON containing all subjects and relevant information about them, aggregated from the other data files..
 - `subjects_by_program.json` - JSON listing all subjects and the programs for which they are mandatory.

+## Commands

+the template for running commands is:
+`python3 manage.py <filename>`

+> Make sure you exclude the .py extension from the filename

 ### Scrapers